Anbudhilip/Capture-keystrokes-using-Csharp/README.md

 # Capture-keystrokes-using-C#
-Using WH_KEYBOARD_LL low-level hook to capture the keyboard keystrokes globally.
+Using WH_KEYBOARD_LL low-level hook to capture the keyboard keystrokes globally and log the strokes in Text file.